-The Portal is a secure web site that allows parents to monitor their child's progress in school.
-As a parent, you can monitor your child's daily attendance and grades (4-6), as well as having access to your child's lunch account, health records and assessments.
-It is designed to increase the communication between parent, school and teacher, which will be used to communicate with you on a regular basis.
+The Portal is a secure website that allows parents to monitor their child's progress in school.
+As a parent, you can monitor your child's daily attendance and grades (4-6), as well as have access to your child's lunch account, health records, and assessments.
+It is designed to increase the communication between parents, the school, and the teacher, which will be used to communicate with you on a regular basis.